fakhrip/scripty-script/ubuntu init setup/README.md

 - Chromium, in case its not already preinstalled
 - Docker

-# FINALLY GET OUT THIS AND CONTINUE YOUR LIFE
+# FINALLY GET OUT AND CONTINUE YOUR LIFE